heartcombo/simple_form/README.md

 <% end %>
 ```

-Since simple_form generates a wrapper div around your label and input by default, you can pass any
+Since **SimpleForm** generates a wrapper div around your label and input by default, you can pass
-html attribute to that wrapper as well using the :wrapper_html option, like so:
+any html attribute to that wrapper as well using the `:wrapper_html` option, like so:

 ```erb
 <%= simple_form_for @user do |f| %>